 The Location Services feature in iOS lets apps do a lot of great things.
 Mapping apps can figure out where you are and provide directions.
 Recommendation apps can offer up suggestions for nearby eateries.
 Camera apps can geotag your photos so you know where you took those selfies.

-But grabbing all that data can put a hit on your phone’s battery life.
-If you’d like your battery to last a little longer or if you’re just having second thoughts about having given some apps permission to use your location, here’s how to easily revoke an app’s access to Location Services -- or turn off Location Services completely.
+If you’d like your battery to last a little longer or if you’re just having second thoughts about giving some apps permission to use your location, here’s how to easily revoke an app’s access to Location Services — or turn off Location Services completely.

 1. Open the Settings app, then tap Privacy.